 remain calm and polite under pressure no matter how others react.

-Training takes place at Police Scotland Training and Recruitment Centres, the Scottish Police College at Tulliallan, and in your own Division.
+Initial training takes place over 12 weeks at Police Scotland Training and Recruitment Centres, the Scottish Police College at Tulliallan.

-You do ongoing training throughout your time in the police force.
+You will do ongoing training throughout your time in the police force.

 There is a well established promotion structure within the police force.